Year 6 into 7

 All students in our local feeder schools will receive an invite to our Year 7 Open Evening.
-This year the Open evening will take place on Wednesday, 28 September 2022.

 Once pupils have received their offers, the Leader of Learning, SENCO and Pastoral Support Assistant will visit students in their primary schools to talk to them about life at Magdalen and answer any queries they may have.
 Our staff will also liaise closely with staff in the primary schools during these visits as well as during regular more formal meetings throughout the year.

 Pupils in our feeder primaries will be expected to complete transition work prior to transition days in the summer term in a variety of subjects.
 Their year 6 teachers will be aware of the projects and will support the students with these.

 All pupils who have been allocated a place at Magdalen College School will attend our transition days in the summer term.
 During these students will work in their tutor groups and meet their form tutors as well as participating in some lessons they will have subjects in for the following September.
 Although we expect our new pupils to work hard during this time we also provide opportunities for them to become familiar with our split site school, meet a range of different staff, participate in team building activities and a range of competitions.
 At the end of these days students leave us exhausted but excited to start.